grebtsew/StreamChannelAssembler/README.md

 4. View the stream.
 (If chosen to play locally, the stream will be shown as soon as the application starts running.)
 5. Enjoy!

+**NOTE**: For fast run use `./run.sh` it will trigger docker-compose and then open VLC or gStreamer to visualize the stream if installed.

 # Executing locally
 Firstly install dependencies as in the `Dockerfile`.
 Then compile, build and run the application by running the following command:
 ```bash
 cmake -S . -B build && cmake --build build && ./build/StreamChannelAssembler
 ```
+**NOTE**: The main advantage with running locally is that the stream can be viewed locally without an X-server.
+Using docker though, the project build will be volumed, which means the project can then be run locally but built in docker container.
 # Executing Docker
 This repository has been dockerized.
 Install docker and run command below.
+It is recommended to use mediaMTX in docker, which means the video will be streamed to an url, which can be collected using vlc or gStreamer.
+This can be accomplished by running the commands below or using the `./run.sh` script.
+The build will also be volumed, which means you can run the application locally too.

 ```bash
 # Build and run the container and stream